reluce/szurubooru-toolkit/README.md

 For DeepBooru support, download the current release [here](https://github.com/KichangKim/DeepDanbooru/releases/tag/v3-20211112-sgd-e28) (v3-20211112-sgd-e28) and extract the contents of the zip file to misc/deepbooru.
 If needed, change the variable `deepbooru_model` in your config to the path of the model.
+Please note that you have to set `deepbooru_enabled` if you want to use it.

 ## Scripts